RameenAbdal/StyleFlow/README.md

 ```bash
 conda env create -f environment.yml
 ```
 StyleGAN2 relies on custom TensorFlow ops that are compiled on the fly using [NVCC](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html).
-To corrrectly setup the StyleGAN2 generator follow the **Requirements** in [this repo](https://github.com/NVlabs/stylegan2).
+To correctly setup the StyleGAN2 generator follow the **Requirements** in [this repo](https://github.com/NVlabs/stylegan2).

 ## UI Illustration